backstage/community-plugins/CONTRIBUTING.md

 7. Generate API reports for the new plugin(s) in the workspace.
 See the [API Reports](#api-reports) section for more information.

-8. Add required Backstage metadata to the `package.json` file for the new plugin(s) in the workspace.
+8. If migrating older plugins, the `package.json` file may not contain the required Backstage metadata.
 This can usually be resolved by running the command below.

 ```sh
 # navigate to the root of the workspace
 yarn backstage-cli repo fix --publish
 ```

+Visit the [Package Metadata documentation](https://backstage.io/docs/tooling/package-metadata/#backstagepluginpackages) for more information.

 9. Add maintainers to the `CODEOWNERS` file for the new workspace.